 “Zip code is the most powerful predictor of health.
 And all communities and all zip codes are not created equal. “ - Robert Bullard

 A twenty-year comparative study led by sociologist Bullard determined “race to be more important than socioeconomic status in predicting the location of the nation’s commercial hazardous waste facilities”(Bullard et al. 2007).

 His research found, for example, that African American children are five times more likely to have lead poisoning than their Caucasian counterparts, and that a disproportionate number of people of color reside in areas with hazardous waste facilities (Bullard et al. 2007).

 And this is how environmental racism plays out.
 Minority communities have much less political clout and legal resources so regulators often simply ignore them.
 In fact the US Environmental Protection Agency has a special wing to examine cases of such discrimination.
 This department has never formally found a single case of environmental racism in its 22-year history.

 What can be done?

-The gap in health caused by environmental racism stood out in stark detail as the Covid-19 pandemic broke out.
-At the peak of the first Covid-19 wave across the US, it became abundantly clear that mortality rates among people of colour who had gotten infected by the Coronavirus was much higher than those in white communities.
-Data from US authorities showed that in every age category, black people are dying from Covid at roughly the same rate as white people more than a decade older.
+The gap in health caused by environmental racism stood out in stark detail as the COVID-19 pandemic broke out.
+At the peak of the first COVID-19 wave across the US, it became abundantly clear that mortality rates among people of color who had gotten infected by the Coronavirus was much higher than those in white communities.
+Data from US authorities showed that in every age category, black people are dying from COVID at roughly the same rate as white people more than a decade older.

 This trend has been seen across the world where low-income and minority families, having faced years of air pollution were the worst affected.